dlevenson44/algorithms_nextjs/README.md

 This project is intended to act as a base for all future projects.
 After all, who wants to setup linters, prettier, tests, and MUI over and over?

+Theme is defined in `~/styles/theme.ts`, but no definitions have been provided.

 Please run `yarn install` to install needed dependencies.  below are a list of support commands:

 ```bash